-Standard Concepts and Competencies Supportive Practices 16.1 K.B The learner will: The adult will: Recognize that everyone has personal traits which guide behavior and choices.
+Standard Concepts and Competencies Supportive Practices 16.1 1.B The learner will: The adult will: Understand the impact of personal traits on relationships and school achievement.
 Demonstrate awareness of self and one's own preferences.
 Know and state independent thoughts and feelings.
 Demonstrate pride in own accomplishments.
-Demonstrate confidence in own abilities (e.g., "I can kick that ball really far.").
+Demonstrate confidence in own abilities.
 Choose materials and activities based on preferences and personal interests.
+Discuss personal traits and possible impact on school achievement.
 Encourage an environment where cultural and personal diversity are valued.
 Provide opportunities to make decisions and choices.
 Support students in sharing opinions about classroom activities, choices, and other experiences.
 Graph students' likes and dislikes.
-Share enthusiasm and describe students' abilities and preferences (e.g., "I see you enjoy building with the blocks.").
-Display students' work at their eye level.
+Share enthusiasm and describe students' abilities and preferences.
+Display students' work.